 • Prepare 3 bowls for breading.
 Place flour in the first bowl with a pinch each of kosher salt and black pepper.
 In the second bowl, whisk together eggs and water.
 In the third bowl, combine panko and coconut with 1/2 teaspoon each kosher salt and black pepper.

 • Pat shrimp with paper towels to remove excess moisture.
 One at a time, dredge shrimp in flour, shaking off excess.
 Dip into egg wash, allowing excess to drip off.
-Dip in coconut-panko mixture, gently pressing to adhere.
+Roll the shrimp in the coconut-panko mixture, gently pressing to adhere.

 To Deep-Fry

-• Heat 2-3 inches of oil in a heavy-bottomed, deep pot to 325 to 350 degrees F. Fry shrimp in batches of 5-6, being sure not to crowd the pot, until the breading is golden and the shrimp are opaque, 3-4 minutes.
+• Heat 2-3 inches of oil in a heavy-bottomed, deep pot to 350°F. Fry shrimp in batches of about 5-6, being sure not to crowd the pot, until the breading is golden and the shrimp are opaque throughout, about 3-4 minutes.
 Use a spider strainer to gently move the shrimp around in the oil for even browning.

 • Remove shrimp from the oil with the spider strainer and place them on a double layer of paper towels set on a plate or baking sheet to drain.